Dairy Farm Nature Park: Wildlife

-On Dairy Farm Nature Park's website, it is stated that many more plants and animals can be seen.
-The list of plants range from massive and flourishing fruit trees like the rambutan, jackfruit and mango trees to the stunning and bright colored Tiger Orchid flowers, which are the largest orchid species in the world.
-For those who enjoy bird watching, do keep a look out for the Crimson Sunbird and the Oriental Magpie Robin.
-Of course, as with many other parks in Singapore, let's not forget the Long tailed Macaque that roams freely around the park!
+The list of plants native to the park ranges from massive and flourishing fruit trees like the rambutan, jackfruit and mango trees to the stunning and bright-colored tiger orchid flowers, which are the largest orchid species in the world.
+For those who enjoy birdwatching, the crimson sunbird and oriental magpie robin are common sights.
+As with many other parks in Singapore, long-tailed macaques also roam freely around the park.

 Activities

-With a lovely variety of hiking pathways to explore, Dairy Farm Nature Park is a refuge for nature lovers and fitness enthusiasts alike.
-The Wallace Trail is the park's most notable feature.
-It is a 2.2 kilometer walkway that leads from the Rail Corridor to the Wallace Education Center.
-Families, birds enthusiasts, and wildlife lovers can all enjoy the Wallace Trail.
-For children and the elderly who wish to spend some time in nature, this trail is relatively easy trail with a difficulty rating of easy to moderate.
-The National Parks website offers some advice for visitors who wish to try out the Wallace Trail.
+With a variety of hiking pathways to explore, Dairy Farm Nature Park is known as a refuge for nature lovers and fitness enthusiasts.
+The Wallace Trail, a 2.2-kilometer walkway that leads from the Rail Corridor to the Wallace Education Center, is the park's most notable feature.
+For children and the elderly who wish to spend some time in nature, this trail is relatively easy, with a difficulty rating of easy to moderate.
+The National Parks Board website offers some advice for visitors who wish to try out the Wallace Trail.
 Some of the advice includes packing a bottle of water to stay hydrated and a towel to wipe off sweat.

-Wallace Trail once used to be home to kampungs and there are still remnants found in the area, tucked away among the plantations.
-For history lovers, do keep your eyes peeled and see if you are able to spot any old remnants of the Kampung, which may be found on both side of the trail.
+The Wallace Trail once used to be home to kampungs and there are still remnants found in the area, tucked away among the plantations.
 The Wallace Trail is demarcated by wooden signages along the trail to indicate its boundaries and reassure hikers that they are headed in the correct direction.

-While hiking this on the Wallace Trail, biodiversity is one thing to keep a look out for.
-There will be Chempedak Tree (Artocarpus Integer), fruit trees, squirrels scampering from one tree to another, and figs. Not only that, but as the walk leads to the Wallace Educational Centre, you may come across schoolchildren with their tour guides; say hello to them!
+Species visible while hiking on the Wallace Trail include the chempedak tree (Artocarpus integer), various fruit trees, squirrels scampering from one tree to another, and figs.